iahmad-sparta/MiniProjectAutomatedWebTestingRoom2/README.md

 ![image](https://github.com/iahmad-sparta/MiniProjectAutomatedWebTestingRoom2/blob/master/src/test/resources/data/testMetrics.png?raw=true)

 In this example screenshot we can see a structured test using the Cucumber language.
-With all the steps passing in a runtime of 5.1 seconds, we can see our approach is efficient and effective.
+With all the steps passing in a runtime of 1 minute 45 seconds, we can see our approach is efficient and effective.

 ## Defects
  The following defects were found with exploratory testing: